MoamenZyan/authentication-module/README.md

 # Authentication Module
-This module is done using Nodejs with some other liberaries

-## Key Aspects of this module
+## The authentication module is developed in Node.js along with additional libraries, encompassing several key components:

-- Database Tables Creation and Initialization when running the server
+- Setup and Initialization of Database Tables upon server launch.
-- Login - Signup System with Email Activision
+- Implementation of a Login-Signup System incorporating Email Activation.
-- Login Session and Cookie management
+- Management of Login Sessions and Cookies.
-- OOP in creating user class and it's methods
+- Utilization of Object-Oriented Programming for creating a User class along with its associated methods.